 Everybody in marketing knows that if content is king, then video is the emperor.

-User-generated video is marketing’s holy grail.
+There are many different ways to create a good marketing campaign but user-generated video is marketing’s holy grail.
 Authentic videos are trusted 7x more than advertising.
-Social media demands real people, not influencers
+Social media demands real people, not influencers.

 Vloggi is collaborative filmmaking.
 Anyone can launch a collaborative video project.
 Invite and incentivise your contributors and then collate and combine user-generated content.

 Get entries from your community, customers, fans, advocates, staff or friends.
-Each project has a unique URL, allowing you to share the project among your fanbase.
+Each project has a unique URL, allowing you to share marketing campaign among your fanbase.
 You can add prizes to your project to incentivise your fanbase to contribute 10-second micro-vlogs or more extended playlists.

-What's more, is that every project also has a unique QR code, for you to incorporate in your marketing collateral for easy upload access.
+What's more, is that every project also has a unique QR code, for you to incorporate in your marketing marketing campaign for easy upload access.

 Here is how it works: